lgnovo/Pharmaceutical-Analysis/README.md

 Capomulin outperforms Ramicane with increased consistency of results.
 Capomulin's IQR is tighter than Ramicane by 1.3mm3 despite having a median larger than Ramicane.

 Across the boxplots, we continue to see that Capomulin and Ramicane boast low final-tumor volumes compared to Infubinol and Ceftamin.
 While the span of Ramicane's measurements fall lower than Capomulin's, Capomulin showcases more of a normal distribution with a narrower IQR - more consistency.
-The IQR of Ramicane is broader and is skewed left, so the bulk of the recordings encompass higher volumes.
+The IQR of Ramicane is broader and is skewed left, so the bulk of the recordings encompass higher volumes."